 Removing your information from Radaris is an essential step toward taking back control of your sensitive information and data.
 Not only will this decrease your online visibility, but it will also help prevent you from becoming a victim of fraud, scams, identity theft, and more.
 It might also decrease all those annoying cold calls and unsolicited emails because your contact information will no longer be public.

 Overall, opting out of Radaris — and any data broker site — allows you to mitigate risks associated with strangers knowing too much about you.
-The opt-out process isn’t a piece of cake, but it’s also not too overwhelming.
-We went through it and laid out every step along with screenshots above so that you could easily follow along.
+The opt-out process takes persistence, but it’s manageable when you follow the right steps.
+We’ve gone through it and laid out every step with detailed screenshots, so that you can easily follow along and protect your privacy.

 FAQ

-Based on how long it took us, you can expect the process to take anywhere from 10 to 20 minutes.
+Based on our testing, you can expect the opt-out process to take anywhere from 10 to 20 minutes to complete.

-Radaris uses various methods to collect information, including public records, property records, criminal history, marriage licenses, voter registration lists, business licenses, educational and employment history, court documents, social media activity, online directories, other databases, and more.
+Radaris gathers information from multiple sources, including public records (property records, criminal history, marriage licenses, voter registration), court documents, business licenses, educational and employment history, social media profiles, online directories, commercial databases, and web scraping technologies.
+The site aggregates this data to create comprehensive individual profiles.